haskelladdict/simgi/doc/simgi.rst

 ..
 [1] Daniel T. Gillespie (1977).
 "Exact Stochastic Simulation of Coupled Chemical Reactions".
 The Journal of Physical Chemistry 81 (25): 2340-2361

 ..
-[2] Since **simgi** currently is an alpha version there may be fairly drastic changes to the SDL specs in future releases until the first beta release.

-..
-[3] An exception to this rule are line comments starting with ``--`` which ingnore everything until the next newline.
+[2] An exception to this rule are line comments starting with ``--`` which ingnore everything until the next newline.